The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Once you subtract all your deductible expenses from you total income, you will get your net profit or loss for the year.
 This is the number that is reported on your personal tax return.

-How Income Taxes Work for LLCs That Elect an S Corp Status
+How Income Taxes Work for LLCs that elect an S Corp Status

 The next most popular business type I see for boutique owners is an LLC that elects to be taxed as an S Corp.
 It’s important to know that an LLC and an S Corp are the same in regards to their legal/business structure.
 The only thing an S Corp represents is that they choose to be taxed differently.